Biden, Trump snipe from road and rails after debate chaos

 “They have to stand down — everybody.
 Whatever group you’re talking about, let law enforcement do the work,” he said.

-While Biden distanced himself from some of the priorities of his party's left wing — and Vermont Sen. Bernie Sanders — Tuesday night, there was no sign that he had turned off his party's grass-roots activists.
+While Biden distanced himself from some of the priorities of his party's left wing — and Vermont Sen. Bernie Sanders — on Tuesday night, there was no sign that he had turned off his party's grassroots activists.

 Sanders said Wednesday on ABC's “The View” that it was “terribly important” that Biden be elected, and campaign digital director Rob Flaherty said Biden had raised $3.8 million at the debate's end in his best hour of online fundraising